2018 “Bring Your Own Big Wheel” Race | Potrero Hill

 20th and Vermont | 20th Street and Vermont Street, San Francisco, CA

-Watch dozens of contestants at Bring Your Own Big Wheel 2016 (BYOBW) risk humiliation and serious injury racing their big wheels (those giant plastic tricycles from when we were kids – no rubber wheels allowed) down the crazy curvy Vermont & 20th streets – the actual curviest street in SF – on Easter Sunday all for glory and hand-made trophies.
+Watch dozens of contestants at Bring Your Own Big Wheel (BYOBW) risk humiliation and serious injury racing their big wheels (those giant plastic tricycles from when we were kids – no rubber wheels allowed) down the crazy curvy Vermont & 20th streets – the actual curviest street in SF – on Easter Sunday, all for glory.

-This is the perfect way to spend your Easter in between the Hunky Jesus contest and your inevitable trip to the emergency room.
+This is the perfect way to spend your Easter in between the brunch and your inevitable trip to the emergency room.

-– Donations accepted to cover event permit costs
+– Donations are very appreciated to cover event permit costs

-Also, absolutely no metal framed trikes, and no metal spokes pegs or pieces of metal sticking out of your rig will be allowed to race with other racers, and nothing but plastic wheels will be allowed, period.
+Also, please keep in mind that it’s plastic only folks.
+Metal framed trikes, metal spokes pegs or pieces of metal sticking out of your rig will be not allowed to race, and nothing but plastic wheels will be allowed, period.
 Metal framed ‘drift’ trikes are a hazard.
-They will pull all metal trikes.
 Plan accordingly.

 This event is all about making a fool out of yourself on a child’s plastic wheeled toy, not accidentally slicing or impaling your fellow riders.

-BE RESPECTFUL IF YOU PLAN ON ATTENDING – This event can get very crowded with limited views, and porta potties are scarce.
-So for spectators it may not be worth attending.
+Please be respectful.
+This event can get very crowded with limited views, and porta potties are scarce.
+So for spectators, it may not be worth attending.
 And if you leave trash behind or trespass on people’s property, you’ll risk having the neighbors complain and the event permit could be canceled.
-Don’t be the dick that causes this to happen.
+Don’t be the one that causes this to happen.
+Be a good and helpful attendee.
+Also make sure you take home every piece of that trike that you smashed into the pavement with you.

 - Leave no trace: This is a pack in/pack out event, so take everything home with you (even your trash)